FZJ-IEK3-VSA/ETHOS_PeNALPS/paper/paper.md

 # Method

 There are four simulation modeling paradigms as shown in Figure \ref{fig:Simulation paradigms}.
 ETHOS.PeNALPS utilizes an agent-based approach for the nodes of a material flow system.
 Currently, the most important nodes of the material flow system, the process steps, contain a Petri net to model their activity.
-The part of the ETHOS.PeNALPS simulation based on the Petri net can be classified as a discrete event simulation. @Borshchev.2004 and @Thiede.2012b provide an introduction and comparison to these paradigms.
+The part of the ETHOS.PeNALPS simulation based on the Petri net can be classified as a discrete event simulation. @Borshchev.2004 and Thiede [-@Thiede.2012b p.45-49] provide an introduction and comparison to these paradigms.

 ![Simulation paradigms for material flow simulations [@Thiede.2012b p.47] adapted from [@Borshchev.2004 p.
 3]. \label{fig:Simulation paradigms}](simulation_methods.png)